Rllyyy/repeatio/README.md

 ### Question Types

 Create new question (object) inside the "questions" array.
-JSON key-value pairs can not be empty, so for optional fields use empty string "".
+JSON key-value pairs can not be empty, so for optional fields use an empty string `""`.

 **_Fields:_**
 | Field                   |                   Description                          | value type   |  required?   |